DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 title = "Critique of Pure Hooks"

 +++
 It may surprise you, given the title of this post, that I'm not _absolutely_ against hooks.
 I actually think that they're mostly an improvement over the old class API.
 What concerns me is how they've affected how React is used in practice.
 React is now perceived as a full framework, rather than just a library for UI rendering.
 It's claimed that hooks have enabled this shift.
 I've been told that hooks solve fundamental problems like state management, controlling side effects, and writing testable code.
-I completely disagree with this.
+I'm dubious of these claims.
 I've now encountered this belief several times, at several different companies, and it has inspired me to write this post as a rebuttal.

 ### Why Hooks?

 Firstly, allow me to steelman the argument for hooks.
 Hooks were designed to be more functional, composable, and terser than React's class API.
-To some extent, it has been successful in this.
+I would say it has been successful in this regard.
 Say you have a `Todo` component written using the class API:

 ```javascript
 export default class Todo extends React.Component {